aequchain/aequchain.github.io/COMPLETE NETWORK INTERNALIZATION.md

 - **Future-Ready:** Includes emerging and future technologies
 - **EDS-Integrated:** Designed for equidistributed economic model
 - **Complete Supply Chains:** From raw materials through finished products
-- **Support Systems:** All necessary coordination, governance, and improvement systems
+- **Support Systems:** All necessary coordination, governance, and enhancement systems

 **INTERNALIZATION PATHWAY:**
 By systematically checking off each item on this list as it's established within the network, a community, region, or nation can: